tobitoast4/AboveYouDrone/README.md

 <img src="doc\infrastructure_concept.png" width="500px"/>

-The following endpoints are implemented:
+The following endpoints are implemented (yet the last two only in the python mock server):

 | Endpoint path      | Description                                                                                                                                                                        |
 | ------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |